Micro-level dynamics in hidden action situations with limited information: Results

 The numerator follows the Iverson bracket notation so that the logical proposition $P$ contained in the brackets is either \([P]=1\), if the proposition is satisfied, or \([P]=0\), otherwise \citep{Graham1994}.
 The agent's average excess effort is computed according to

-where \(\tilde{a}_{tr}=a_{tr}/a^{\ast}\) represents the action taken by the agent in period \(t\) and simulation run \(r\) normalized by the optimal action suggested by the hidden-action model introduced in \cite{Holmstrom1979}.
+where \(\tilde{a}_{tr}=a_{tr}/a^{\ast}\) represents the action taken by the agent in period \(t\) and simulation run \(r\) normalized by the optimal action (Eqs. \ref{eq:opta} to \ref{eq:opta:ICC}).
 Please note that we exclude the initial period from the computation of the indicators introduced in Eqs. \ref{eq:micro1} and \ref{eq:micro2}, as the action taken by the agent cannot exceed the optimal action in \(t=1\).\footnote{In \(t=1\), the agent is randomly assigned an initial action in the action space.}

-\paragraph{Results} The effect introduced in Sec. \ref{sec:microscopic-effect} suggests that the agent's excess effort and the fluctuation range of the predicted action space are positively correlated.
+\paragraph{Results} The effect introduced in Sec. \ref{sec:microscopic-effect} suggests that the agent's excess effort and the fluctuation range of the predicted set of feasible actions are positively correlated.
 The results presented in Tab. \ref{tab:micro-effects} support this conjecture and provide the following insight into the related dynamics.
 First, we can observe that the average excess effort increases with the turbulence of the environment.
 For relatively stable environments, the average excess effort is almost negligible.
 However, as the turbulence increases to \(\sigma=0.65x^{\ast}\), the range of excess effort made by the agent increases to a range of \(0.072\) to \(0.316\).

 Second, the results indicate that the agent's excess effort is also affected by his access to information about the environment.
 More (less) access to information results in less (more) excess effort.
 Environmental turbulence appears to have a moderating effect: If organizations operate in medium to highly turbulent environments (\(\sigma=0.25x^{\ast}\) to \(0.65x^{\ast}\)) and information access is decreased from \(m=\infty\) to \(m=1\), the extent of excess effort increases at least (most) by a factor of \(2.8\) (\(5.6\)).
 For more stable environments, the strength of the effect decreases.
 In addition, we can observe that a variation in the principal's tendency for a global search appears not to have significant effects on the average excess effort.